 To read more about UF's attendance policy check this link: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.

 Class Announcements

 Students must keep track of all class-wide announcements in Canvas.
-You should receive these announcements as emails may also do so by accessing the "Announcement" tab on the MUH 2501 home page in Canvas.
-Do this weekly!
+You should receive these announcements as emails, or you can access them through the "Announcements" tab on Canvas.

 Email Communications